edsu/dedoop/README.md

 }
 ```

-and a CSV that looks like:
+and a *data.csv* file that looks like:

 ```csv
 path,original_paths,sha256